Where can I go for surveying advice?

 P O Box 12 241

 What do I need to do to become an Associate or an Overseas Member with an overseas degree approved by S+SNZ?

 Requirements for membership are set out in the Membership Policy under the Governance tab.

 To apply to become an Associate (or Voting member) of S+SNZ, applicants need to complete the online application form: https://www.surveyspatialnz.org/ApplicantPerson?Action=Apply and attach a copy of their CV and any survey/spatial qualifications or qualification equivalency (see above for more details on obtaining a BOAQ qualification equivalency assessment).

 If the applicants are living overseas, an ‘Overseas’ membership may be suitable.
 To become an Overseas member, the applicant must be qualified and/or working as a surveying or spatial professional in the industry.

 Each application is assessed on a case by case basis.
 S+SNZ will request a copy of the CV and qualification equivalency to assess their application if one is not attached to the online form mentioned above.
-(Note that we only process overseas applications once the administration fee of $200NZ is paid - this is non-refundable if the application is unsuccessful).
+(Note that we only process overseas applications once the administration fee of NZ$200 is paid - this is non-refundable if the application is unsuccessful).

 If the application is successful, we will grant an ‘Overseas’ membership and if required, a letter confirming the membership.

 If I complete a NZ Diploma in Surveying, can I apply to become an Associate Member?

 Yes, you can apply for an Associate membership - see above.

 I’m not happy with the service I have received from a surveyor - how can I make a complaint?

-S+SNZ members must follow a Code of Ethics and maintain certain standards of professional behaviour.
+S+SNZ has a charter and a Code of Conduct that members must follow in maintaining certain standards of professional behaviour.
 If the work carried out by a surveyor does not meet your expectations, the first step should be to contact the surveyor and discuss your situation to try to clear up any misunderstandings or apparent shortcomings.
 Other options are available depending on the nature of your complaint.

 Written complaints relating to unprofessional conduct and ethics of S+SNZ members should be addressed to Survey and Spatial New Zealand National Office.
 The complaint should be accompanied by any relevant supporting documents.
 Forward to: